Treatment Programs and Services

 A licensed Day Supports provider, Dakota East provides productive and meaningful work to enable people to reach their work potential.
 This is accomplished through evaluation trials at various work sites to determine interests, abilities, and training needs.
 Services are provided in conjunction with physical and occupational therapy, adaptive equipment, and psychological and medical services, as appropriate.
 Employment training opportunities range from direct employment with a range of support, to enclave and sheltered workshop assignments.
 Production line rooms, mobile work crews, and community job sites are available for employment experience.
 Items produced by the employees of Dakota East are available through a variety of retail outlets, including Dakota East operated gift shop.
 Wholesale products are distributed to many local and regional retailers for value-added processing.

-Residential Supports at the ND Developmental Center:
+Residential Supports at the Life Skills & Transition Center:

 - Structured Treatment of Offenders Project (STOP) – people with developmental disabilities and sexual offending behaviors.
 This is not a 'place' but a coordinated arrangement of supports.